 Though just a single member of Bellroy’s minimalist line, the Lite Daypack is made to be folded, rolled, or otherwise packed away compactly when not in use.
 Not only does it fold up small, it barely weighs a thing: it’s crafted from rip-stop nylon that’s three times lighter than their typical pack fabric.
-It has just enough dividers and features to make it feel like a pleasure to use but lacks anything you don’t need that would just weigh you down.
+This lightweight backpack has just enough dividers and features to make it feel like a pleasure to use but lacks anything you don’t need that would just weigh you down.

 All packing cubes help you to differentiate between different types of items quickly to keep you organized, but these utilize a 360º compression zipper to give you up to twice as much space in your suitcase as you would have had otherwise.
 They’re fitted with a mesh window so you can quickly identify what’s inside, and come in three neutral colors that are easy to coordinate with your existing luggage.
-And unlike some of the bargain brands you’ll find around, Monos’ products are made to last for years to come.
+And, unlike some of the bargain brands you’ll find around, Monos’ products are made to last for years to come.

 Packable Shower Towel

 A full-size towel with a tiny footprint, the NanoDry Packable Shower Towel is infinitely packable.
 It’s 52 x 24 inches but folds up to only about three by five, small enough to stow in the meagerest of travel kits.
-The real boon here is the nanofiber material used to make it: this specially designed tech fabric is so hydrophilic that it can absorb nearly four times its weight in water, and dries super fast.
+The real boon is the nanofiber material used to make it: this specially designed tech fabric is so hydrophilic that it can absorb nearly four times its weight in water and dries super fast.

 Reliable Travel Shoes

 Easily one of the best travel shoes to emerge onto the market, Tropicfeel’s Canyon is the most innovative iteration yet from this already iconic brand.
-They’re specifically designed to be worn in the water and on the trail, and combine drainage holes with a quick-dry fabric upper to ensure you can switch between them seamlessly.
+They’re specifically designed to be worn in the water and on the trail and combine drainage holes with a quick-dry fabric upper to ensure you can switch between them seamlessly.
 They’re super lightweight and pack compactly, so they’re just as suited to technical hikes as they are to stowing in a travel pack.
-And there’s no need to wear socks: they are anti-microbial to prevent smells, and whenever you want to get them extra clean you can just toss them in a washing machine.
+And there’s no need to wear socks: they are anti-microbial to prevent smells, and whenever you want to get them extra clean, you can just toss them in a washing machine.

 The perfect solution to keep all of your cords, adapters, and SD cards organized, Peak Design’s Tech Pouch will put everything in its place.
-Inside you’ll find a host of clever dividers, pockets, and pouches suited to a myriad of items, and there’s even a cable pass-through so you can charge your phone from an external battery without even removing it.
+Inside you’ll find a host of clever dividers, pockets, and pouches suited to a myriad of items.
+There’s even a cable pass-through so you can charge your phone from an external battery without even removing it.
 The outer shell is weatherproof to keep its contents in working order, and in addition to the handle, it has loops to attach a shoulder strap if you’d like to carry it on its own.